ygotame/FPA/template/README.md

-This folder contains the files for your single file application.
+This folder contains the files [after conversion I think?] for your single file application.